Wendy22-MN/SE_Day1_Assignment-/README.md

 **List and briefly explain the phases of the Software Development Life Cycle.**
 -Planning
+planning is a vital role in the software delivery lifecycle since this is the part where the team estimates the cost and defines the requirements of the new software.
 -define requirements
+The second step of SDLC is gathering maximum information from the client requirements for the product.
+Discuss each detail and specification of the product with the customer.
+The development team will then analyze the requirements keeping the design and code of the software in mind.
 -design
+The program developer scrutinizes whether the prepared software suffices all the requirements of the end-user and if the project is feasible for the customer technologically, practically, and financially
 -implementation
--testing
+ Translating the design to a computer-legible language(coding) -testing
+Once the developers build the software, then it is deployed in the testing environment.
+Then the testing team tests the functionality of the entire system.
 -deployment
+ Once the testing is done, and the product is ready for deployment, it is released for customers to use.
 -maintenance
+The actual problem starts when the customer actually starts using the developed system and those needs to be solved from time to time.
+Maintenance is the seventh phase of SDLC where the developed product is taken care of.
+According to the changing user end environment or technology, the software is updated timely.

 **Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.**
+Agile is an iterative approach to software development, emphasizing flexibility and collaboration among cross-functional teams.
+It focuses on delivering small, incremental releases, adapting to changes throughout the development process
+Example: Building a new mobile app.
+Since user preferences can change, developers can adjust features based on feedback instead of following a fixed plan.

+Waterfall methodology follows a linear and sequential approach to software development, with distinct phases such as requirements gathering, design, implementation, testing, and maintenance.
+Example: Developing a medical records system for hospitals.
+Since healthcare software must follow strict regulations, detailed planning and thorough testing are essential before release.

 **Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.**